kokizzu/AffinityOnLinux/docs/Fedora.md

 ## Troubleshooting

-- If a package is not found, run `sudo dnf upgrade`, then run Step 2 again.
 - If the .NET SDK packages are not available in your repositories, you may need to enable Microsoft's repository first.
 See https://dotnet.microsoft.com/download
 - If the installer still reports a missing dependency, close it and reopen it, then click "One-Click Full Setup" again.